domZippilli/gcsfast/README.md

   --help                Show this message and exit.

 Commands:
-  download       Download a GCS object as fast as possible. download-many  Download a stream of GCS objects as fast as possible. upload-stream  Stream data of an arbitrary length into an object in GCS.
+  download  Asyncio-based file download from GCS. upload    Stream data of an arbitrary length into an object in GCS.
 ```

-See `--help` on each command for more info.
+gcsfast is designed to perform well in large file transfers (.5GB or greater).

+Smaller files are supported, but currently not detected and optimized.
+As such,
+small file transfers may be a bit slower or use more operations than expected.

 ### Examples